Karthik-Ragunath/RAD-NeRF/CODE_EXPLANATION_README.md

 h = torch.cat([enc_d, geo_feat, c.repeat(x.shape[0], 1)], dim=-1)
 # h.shape = torch.Size([202624, 84])
 ```
-The concatenation of `end_d` SH-encoding, `geo_feature` (geometrical feature encodings), `c` (feature encoding associated with a particular avatar or latent appearence embedding) results in `h` (color-encoding) which is fed as input to compute rgb values associated with each points sampled along the rays.
+The concatenation of `end_d` SH-encoding, `geo_feature` (geometrical feature encodings), `c` (feature encoding associated with a particular avatar or latent appearance embedding) results in `h` (color-encoding) which is fed as input to compute rgb values associated with each points sampled along the rays.
 `h` (color-encoding) is of shape - `[num_rays_alive * num_steps, 84]`

 ```